godbout/kindaVim.docs/README.md

 ---

-# Source Code

-kindaVim is a paid app but you can check out the source, remove the licensing, and compile it yourself.
-Source is available here:

-* App Core and kindaVim Engine Core: https://github.com/godbout/kindaVim
-* Accessibility Engine, to handle the macOS Accessibility: https://github.com/godbout/AXEngine
-* Accessibility Strategy, to handle Vim motions through text manipulation: https://github.com/godbout/AccessibilityStrategy
-* Keyboard Strategy, to handle Vim motions through key mapping: https://github.com/godbout/KeyboardStrategy
-* Commands, to handle Vim commands through key mapping: https://github.com/godbout/Commands
-* KeyCombination, to wrap Apple keyboard events: https://github.com/godbout/KeyCombination
-* Common, for shared structs, enums etc.: https://github.com/godbout/Common

-# License
+# The Site

-If you don't want to bother compiling from scratch, you can get a license at https://subscribe.kindavim.app.
-It costs one ☕️ (or 🍺) a month.
-Or use an old beta, they're free.
-The last one is [1b25](https://github.com/godbout/kindaVim.theapp/releases/tag/1b.25).
+[kindavim.app](https://kindavim.app) for all the fancy stuff.

 # Why kindaVim

 Brain space and energy are limited.
 Why learning six hundred thousand new keyboard shortcuts when you can use Vim moves everywhere.
-Also macOS is widely inconsistent like sometimes you can go up and down with ctrl+n/ctrl+p but also sometimes not.
+Also macOS is widely inconsistent like sometimes you can go down and up with ctrl+n/ctrl+p but also sometimes not.
 Even in Apple's own apps.
 So jk FTW.

 And also it's fucking cool.

+# License

+kV only requires a license if you use it in the mornings.
+Yes, it's lazy.
+Without a coffee a month (USD$3.28 excl. tax) it'll work hard for you on any afternoon and night, but will fall asleep at dawn. 🌄️

 # Current Vim Implementation